 By special arrangement, National Geographic Quest will anchor in Gatun Lake near the Barro Colorado Nature Monument overnight.
 Today, choose hikes and Zodiac cruises at the Smithsonian Tropical Research Institute facility on Barro Colorado Island, or take a boat ride to the mouth of the Chagres River and hike on the Panama Rainforest Discovery Center trails.
 This evening, continue through the complex lock system of the canal.

-The first stop in Panama this morning is at the remote Isla Coiba, one of the many islands of Coiba National Park, a UNESCO World Heritage Site.
+The last stop in Panama this morning is at the remote Isla Coiba, one of the many islands of Coiba National Park, a UNESCO World Heritage site.
 Once a penal colony, the island has long been protected and accessible by special permit only.
 Among its many endemic species are the Coiba Island agouti and the mantled howler monkey, as well as four varieties of sea turtle.
 Discover rich marine life while snorkeling, go kayaking or hiking, try stand-up paddleboarding, or simply relax on the beach.

 Spend the day exploring the mangrove-fringed Golfo Dulce, on Costa Rica’s southwest coast.
 Visit Casa Orquídeas, a tropical paradise of ornamental palms, bromeliads, heliconias, and orchids, closed to the general public and reached by boat only.
 Keep your eye out for tanagers, parrots, and toucans.
 Later, explore the placid bay, ideal for kayaking, stand-up paddleboarding, Zodiac rides, and swimming.